Emily Matson: A Conversation with Ambassador Nicholas Platt

 “We want the economies, political systems, and societies [of our two countries] to become so closely connected that conflict and confrontation are no longer even thinkable, much less doable.
 The relationship, while certainly not friction-free, and surely not without competition, should be free of the dangers of the great power rivalry which once threatened the world.”

-—Ambassador Nicholas Platt
+Ambassador Nicholas Platt

-Earlier this spring, Dr. Emily Matson, Adjunct Professor of Modern Chinese History at Georgetown University, had an interview with Ambassador Nicholas Platt, a distinguished American diplomat and current member of USCET’s Advisory Council.
+Earlier this spring, Dr. Emily Matson, Adjunct Professor of Modern Chinese History at Georgetown University, had an interview with Ambassador Nicholas Platt, distinguished American diplomat and current member of USCET’s Advisory Council.
 Drawing from their in-person conversation and Amb.
 Platt’s memoir, China Boys, Dr. Matson shares her reflections on his extraordinary diplomatic journey and enduring vision for U.S.-China relations.
-Her insights below capture not only the wisdom of a seasoned statesman, but also the timeless value of people-to-people connections:
+Her insights below capture not only the wisdom of a seasoned statesman, but also the timeless value of people-to-people connections.

 When I was in New York City in late March, I had the privilege of meeting in person with Ambassador Nicholas Platt to chat about his experiences strengthening the “nuts and bolts” of Sino-U.S. relations during his 35-year career in the State Department.
 My husband had obtained a copy of Amb.
 Platt’s memoir, China Boys: How U.S. Relations with the PRC Began and Grew, and we both read it with great interest.
 I was particularly intrigued by Ambassador Platt’s time spent in the People’s Republic of China (PRC) during the pivotal years of 1972 and 1973, which set the groundwork for the normalization of Sino-U.S. relations in 1979.